 Stomach growling can be a sign of a food intolerance, which is associated with difficulty in digesting certain foods like milk, bread, pasta, or food additives such as colorings or preservatives, for example.

-What to do: You should identify the food that caused the intolerance and consult a gastroenterologist to confirm a diagnosis.
+How to stop it: You should identify the food that caused the intolerance and consult a gastroenterologist to confirm a diagnosis.
 The doctor will recommend adhering to a specific diet, as directed by a registered dietitian, You should also keep your body well hydrated and take small sips of water or homemade saline regularly, to prevent dehydration that may follow diarrhea.

 8. Irritable bowel syndrome